justin-hayes/justin-hayes.github.io/content/post/jact-reading-greek-7d-translation.md

 that have fine reputations, since they urge people to philosophy.
 So I was wanting to hear their words<sup>3</sup>:

-"You then," I said, "Dionysodorus, do you have a reputation of urging people to philosophy and virtue, or not?"
+"You then," I said, "Dionysodoros, do you have a reputation of urging people to philosophy and virtue, or not?"

 "Indeed we have that reputation<sup>4</sup>, Socrates", he said.